Yeah, just checking, see what's come in here when I was going to yeah, okay, let's see.

 I'm just kidding.

-Feminists don't come down on that.
+Feminists, don't come down on that.

-I it's just, you know, a little Trumpy in here, just having a little laugh.
+Just, you know, a little Trumpy in here, just having a little laugh.

-Well, Carol Costello, she is.
+Carol Costello, she is.

 She's following her husband to California.

-And they fool no, they haven't had a stalker since she got the anchor beat.
+No, they haven't had a stalker since she got the anchor beat.

-I don't I don't think they'll assign a new stalker.
+I don't think they'll assign a new stalker.

 They're too busy.

-Fake news on uh on on Trump.
+Fake news on Trump.

 This is after Trump prayed for Schwarzenegger's ratings at the National Prayer Breakfast.

-Ryan Liza from the New Yorker, Julian Zelizer, or Zelazer, Zelazer, he's a professor of uh history at Princeton.
+Zelizer, he's a professor of history at Princeton.

 And Costello, who says, I don't even know what to make of this.

-I don't even, he just prayed for Schwarzenegger's ratings.
+He just prayed for Schwarzenegger's ratings.

-Why do I don't know what to make of it?
+I don't know what to make of it.

 Do you?